 Pushkar is a quiet Rajasthani town, 11 km from Ajmer and 2 hours from Jaipur.
 It is a pilgrimage spot its sacred lake, the Brahma Temple and the annual Pushkar Camel Fair each November.
 I came to witness its camel festival and thus, it was a spot on my bucketlist.
 Aside from the craziness of the camel fair, Pushkar is a relatively sedate, laidback and tourist friendly town, where getting around is easy because most things are in walking distance.

-Things to Do and Eat in Pushkar
+Best Things to Do in Pushkar

 Pushkar Lake is the holy pilgrimage spot of Pushkar and hold 52 ghats.
 Devotees pay homage to the lake and take a dip in it to purify themselves; some devotees even bathe a bit (warning: you may witness topless nudity).